 feminine-named hurricanes cause significantly more deaths than do masculine-named hurricanes.
 Laboratory experiments indicate that this is because hurricane names lead to gender-based expectations about severity and this, in turn, guides respondents’ preparedness to take protective action.

-I’ll just show you this graph I made with the data published in the PNAS paper, then explain further below (click to enlarge):
+I’ll just show you this graph I made with the data published in the PNAS paper, then explain further below (right-click and open image in new tab to enlarge):

 The blue (male) line is almost always above the orange (female) line.
 What gives?